-Iris and Michael Smith to Receive 2011 National Jewish Health Lorber Award during Beaux Arts Ball on March 19
+Iris and Michael Smith will receive the 2011 National Jewish Health Arthur B. Lorber Award for Disti

 Michael Smith is Chief Executive Officer and Chairman of Freeport LNG Investments LLLP in Houston, Texas.
 In 2002 Mr. Smith formed Freeport Development LP to design, build, own and operate the first liquefied natural gas receiving terminal in the United States in over two decades.
 He was previously the founder, CEO, President and substantial shareholder in Colorado’s Basin Exploration until its sale in February 2001.

 Iris Smith’s passion for philanthropy lies with enriching the lives of children and women across the country.
 She is the Chair, President and Treasurer of the Kaitar Foundation, which gives to numerous charities in Colorado and throughout the country.
 Mrs. Smith, whose entrepreneurial career spanned the spectrum from fine cuisine to luxury gemstones, realized the importance of raising her children and thus retired from her career.
 Mrs. Smith combined her passion for children and her entrepreneurial spirit by founding Once Upon A Time Productions of which she serves as CEO, an entertainment production company specializing in development of children’s entertainment and educational programming for film television and interactive media.